bbookman/AI_summarize/src/templates/journal_prompt.md

   - **Second-level summaries:** Denoted by `##` markdown.
   - **Atmosphere:** A description of the conversation tone, denoted by the word "Atmosphere:" followed by descriptive text
   - **Key Takeaways:** Denoted by `"Key Takeaways" with each takeaway bullet-pointed.
+  - **Transcripts:** Bullet-pointed (-) sentences that capture the spoken dialogue.
+These include a speaker tag and the spoken words.
+Examples:
+  - Speaker 2: I would make myself a perfect.
+  - Speaker 1: Open, I'm hearing all right.
+  - **Facts:** Bullet-pointed (-) sentences that capture factual information.

 **Limitless File Format:**